renarsvilnis/talks-and-articles/2015/general.md

 - :tv: [Nobody Wants Junior Engineers](https://youtu.be/ccxrFmIEAmQ) - market yourself in a upcoming technology as you can become a senior in it in a very short time and with very we comptetition can increase salaries.
 - [Love Your Haters](https://medium.com/@vanschneider/love-your-haters-505506f71161#.k4ff4i4cc)
 - [How getting into Open Source has been awesome for me](https://medium.com/@kentcdodds/how-getting-into-open-source-has-been-awesome-for-me-8480cd756a80#.gm5efw7rs)
+- [Sarah Meyer: Life in the Wilderness: How to Pioneer Tech Culture | JSConf EU 2015](https://youtu.be/2sZsBf-oUj8) - strive working with others to become better, even if that means leaving current employment.

 ### Tech related
 - :tv: [Sebastian Markbage: Minimal API Surface Area | JSConf EU 2014](https://youtu.be/4anAwXYqLG8) - about writing manageable code by using less libraries in favour of pollyfills and standarts, only use abstractions when it would help solve bugs.
 He talks about writing explicitly repetitive code, which I don't agree 100%.